-In May 2014, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2014-09, Revenue from Contracts with Customers (Topic 606), that supersedes most current revenue recognition guidance, including industry-specific guidance.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), that supersedes most current revenue recognition guidance, including industry-specific guidance.
 The guidance provides that an entity recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments, and assets recognized from costs incurred to obtain or fulfill a contract.
-In July 2015, the FASB voted to amend ASU 2014-09 by approving a one-year deferral of the effective date as well as providing the option to early adopt the standard on the original effective date.
-Accordingly, we will adopt the standard in the first quarter of 2018.
-We plan to adopt the accounting standard using the modified retrospective transition approach.
+This new standard is effective on January 1, 2018 for us.
+Early adoption is permitted.
+We plan to implement this standard on January 1, 2018.
+We currently plan to adopt using the modified retrospective transition approach; however, a final decision regarding the adoption method has not been made.
 The modified retrospective transition approach will recognize any changes from the beginning of the year of initial application through retained earnings with no restatement of comparative periods.
 We currently do not have any revenue contracts with customers and will review any new contracts entered into prior to the adoption of the new standard.
 The adoption of this guidance is not expected to have an impact on our condensed financial statements.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires lessees to recognize a right-to-use asset and a lease obligation for all leases.
 Lessees are permitted to make an accounting policy election to not recognize an asset and liability for leases with a term of 12 months or less.
 Lessor accounting under the new standard is substantially unchanged.
 Additional qualitative and quantitative disclosures, including significant judgments made by management, will be required.
 This pronouncement is effective for fiscal years beginning after December 15, 2018 and interim periods within those annual periods.
 Early adoption is permitted.
 The guidance is required to be adopted at the earliest period presented using a modified retrospective approach.
-We plan to adopt the accounting standard in the first quarter of 2019 and will evaluate any existing leases at that time and recognize a right-to-use asset and lease obligation for all leases with terms greater than 12 months on our condensed financial statements.
+We plan to adopt the accounting standard on January 1, 2019 and will evaluate any existing leases at that time and recognize a right-to-use asset and lease obligation for all leases with terms greater than 12 months on our condensed financial statements.